 Which planner is the best for you?

 I hope that these pros and cons were able to help you make a decision on which planner will be best for your needs.
 If you have any questions for me, feel free to comment below!
-And don’t forget to download the productive job-hunting cheat sheet to help you stay organized during your job hunt.
+And don’t forget to download the Productive Job-Hunting Game Plan to help you stay organized during your job hunt.